 - Pictures and medical documentation of all of your injuries

-After gathering all of the evidence from the dog bite you can, contact our lawyer in Columbus to discuss what happened.
+After gathering all of the evidence that you can, contact our compassionate dog attack lawyers in Columbus to discuss what happened.
 It costs you nothing to review the situation and find out if you have grounds to file a legal claim.

 - Trying to pet the dog when it is eating